 Taylor’s Tale has funded innovative research at these institutions:

-For nearly a decade, Taylor’s Tale has been a leading supporter of infantile Batten disease research.
+Since 2007, Taylor’s Tale has been a leading supporter of CLN1 (infantile Batten disease) research.
 Our donors have helped advance important work in gene therapy, enzyme replacement therapy and small molecule drug therapy.

 In 2013, Taylor’s Tale helped start an innovative gene therapy research program for Batten disease at the University of North Carolina at Chapel Hill.
 This treatment developed by Steven Gray, PhD, is the first-ever gene delivery approach administered directly into the spinal fluid to treat a neurological disorder.

 This groundbreaking research is also paving the way to life-changing treatments for other diseases such as Alzheimer’s disease, Lewy body dementia, ALS (Lou Gehrig’s disease), metabolic diseases and many others.